7 Wedding Colour Palettes That Will Define 2026

 Tonal brown wedding table with dried grasses and matte ceramics in industrial loft

 This one surprises people, but stay with me.
 Chocolate, latte, portobello mushroom, and cream — all in the same tonal family, layered together with different textures.
 The Knot identified it as a "cozy alternative to all-white," and the 1970s fashion revival is fuelling the trend hard.
 It's warm, unexpected, and wildly photogenic.
+The couples who choose this palette tend to get the most comments from guests — because it looks like nothing anyone has seen before at a wedding.

 • Key colours: Chocolate, Latte, Portobello, Cream